 Julie focuses her practice on family law matters including divorce, child custody, support, asset division, prenuptial agreements, and international custody.
-Julie also has experience in mediation and collaborative law.
+Julie also has experience in family law mediation and collaborative law in the Pittsburgh area.

 In her free time, Julie enjoys baking, craft beer, and spending time with her family.
 A baseball fan, Julie’s idea of the perfect vacation is heading to Florida for the Pittsburgh Pirates spring training camp with a little beach time thrown in for good measure.

-Julie has represented clients in litigation, mediation and collaborative matters and has argued cases before the Pennsylvania Superior Court.
+Julie has represented clients in family law, mediation, litigation and collaborative matters and has argued cases before the Pennsylvania Superior Court.
 Some of Julie’s more notable cases include:

-- Litigating custody, support and divorce cases involving multiple states, including cases involving questions of jurisdiction and application of law;
+- Litigating family law matters comprising of; custody, support and divorce cases involving multiple states, including cases involving questions of jurisdiction and application of law;

 - Representing parents from different countries in international custody cases, including which country has jurisdiction to decide the case and what the custody schedule should be;